 It all started during the Summer of 2011.
 I had always wanted to learn how to sew, but never made the time to actually learn.
 That August I was in between jobs, and well, finally had the time.
 My grandmother is super handy around the house.
 Upholstering furniture, drapery, clothing, you name it, she could do it.
 So it was very important to me that I learn from her.

-The owner: Taribba do Nascimento is a St. Lucian designer, loving mother, nagging wife and lover of all things creative.
+Taribba do Nascimento is a St. Lucian designer, loving mother, nagging wife and lover of all things creative.
 She fell in love with the art of leathercraft while living in Ethiopia.
-She has since trained in Florence, Italy where she refined her skills while attempting to taste every flavor of gelato the city had to offer.
-(More Info)
+She has since trained in Florence, Italy where she refined her skills while attempting to taste every flavour of gelato the city had to offer.

-Zashadu is a leading British/Nigerian sustainable luxury brand, that specializes in hand-crafted leather pieces.
-We work with local, sustainably sourced leathers, farmed exotic skins and rough cut precious stones set in brass.
+We work with local sustainably sourced leathers, farmed exotic skins and rough cut precious stones set in brass.

 All our pieces are created at our workspace in Lagos, Nigeria, by a team that benefits from traditional techniques passed down through generations by a community of local artisans.